zerotier/libzt/README.md

+# libzt
-## **libzt**: Embed ZeroTier directly into your app
+*Embed ZeroTier directly into your app*
+***

 <a href="https://www.zerotier.com"><img src="https://github.com/zerotier/ZeroTierOne/raw/master/artwork/ztapp100.png" align="left" hspace="20" vspace="6"></a>

 **ZeroTier** makes it easy to securely connect devices, servers, cloud VMs, containers, and apps everywhere and manage them at scale.
-Now, with *libzt* you can bake this ability directly into your app or service using your preferred language or framework.
+Now, with **libzt** you can bake this ability directly into your app or service using your preferred language or framework.
 We provide a BSD socket-like API to make the integration simple.

 <hr>